ACADEMICS at St. John’s Lutheran School

-- Students are given an opportunity to be exposed to quality authors and their works that offer models for sequential development of written and oral skills.
+- Students are exposed to quality authors and their works that offer models for the sequential development of written and oral skills.

 Primary Grades (1-3)

-- Provides a balanced approach in developing proficiency in age-appropriate math skills and concepts.
+- Provides a balanced approach to developing proficiency in age-appropriate math skills and concepts.

 - As an active, investigative process, math involves children on a physical, cognitive, and emotional level.

-- Computation and critical-thinking skills are taught in a way that is relevant to children.
+- Computation and critical-thinking skills are taught in a relevant way to children.